arcee-ai/fastmlx/docs/contributing.md

 ## How to get Started!

 Ready to contribute?
-Follow these simple steps to set up fastmlx for local development and start making a difference.
+Follow these simple steps to set up FastMLX for local development and start making a difference.

 1. Fork the repository.
     -    Head over to the [fastmlx GitHub repo](<https://github.com/Blaizzy/fastmlx/>) and click the Fork button to create your copy of the repository.